SlightScribe/SlightScribe-Core/README.md

 This app can host multiple projects.
 Each project has it's own set of data and configuration options.

+## A Project Run

+A Project Run is one user, going through a project.

+They start by filling in a form with details.

+After that they might be able to download files or they might be sent emails.
+They may be sent more than one email, with a gap between them.

+They can visit a URL during the process to stop the process half way through.
+On successfully stopping a process, the user is redirected to a URL defined on the Project Version (redirect_user_to_after_manual_stop column on project_version table).

 ## Project Versions

 Each project has multiple versions.